mdda/mdda.github.io/_posts/OSS/2015-02-11-mssql-from-fedora-with-python.md

   tds version = 7.0
 {% endhighlight %}

-Then queries can be run using the given name :
+Then queries can be run using the given name (which will then be able to pick out the appropriate hostname and port from the configuration file) :

 {% highlight bash %}
 tsql -S arbitrary-tds-server-title -U username-for-db